By

 The following photo which was taken by Claus Møller in the Leang-Leang area, which is part of the Bantimurung National Park in southwestern Sulawesi (Indonesia).
 The picture shows some of the oldest cave paintings in the world and is a small part of a large, not yet fully explored, area.
 The handprints are made by chewing ocher and plants together in the mouth and blowing the mixture over your hand.
 Together with the hands there is a picture of a deer pig which is one of the artists’ prey.
 The meaning of it is not known but making the pictures was an almost spiritual experience for me.
 Clauses says that he sees them as a kind of “high five” through time and a kind of personal greeting from some people who lived under some conditions that were very different from the conditions we live under today.

-1 thought on “Between photography and storytelling”
+One response to “Between photography and storytelling”